azine/AzineMailgunWebhooksBundle/UPGRADE.md

 #Upgrade instructions

-To upgrade from 2.0.0 to master, you'll need to migrate the your database structure & content.
+To upgrade from 2.0.0 to master, you'll need to migrate your database structure & content.

 You can create an auto-generated migration file with the command: